The American economy continued to show resilience in March, adding 303,000 jobs as the unemployment rate dropped to 3.8%. … READ MORE >

 February’s inflation in Canada makes case for rate cuts

-Canada's consumer price index fell to 2.8% February, marking the second consecutive month of decline and bolstering the case for the Bank of Canada to cut rates.
-The decline wasn't limited to just the headline number.
-Core measures of inflation eased as well: Trimmed CPI, which excludes extreme price ...
-READ MORE >
+Canada’s consumer price index fell to 2.8% February, marking the second consecutive month of easing inflation and bolstering the case for the Bank of Canada to cut rates in June. … READ MORE >

 February consumer price index: Sticky yet under control